chloealbright/DevHiveMind/Algorithms & Data Structures/Algo/Key Base Attributes of Algo patterns.md

 ## Two Pointer

 - **Definition:** The Two Pointer pattern involves using two pointers to traverse arrays or strings.
+- **Commonalities & Common things to Leverage**
+	- Similar attributes to Sliding window
+	- Math methods like min, max, etc...
+- **Common Sub Steps:**
+	- Iterate through array with while loop with condition of while left is less then right pointer
+	- Maybe swap values
 - **Key Elements:**
   - Input array or string.
   - Left and right pointers.
 - **Use Cases:**
   - Comparing values at two pointers.
   - Fast-slow pointer variations.
+  - Very useful when dealing with cyclic Linked Lists or Arrays.
+ > [!important]  Used to compare the values at the two pointers instead of all the elements between the pointers.
 - **Use Sorting:** Sort the input arrays/lists if necessary before applying the Two Pointer technique.

+>[!note] Two pointer can be applied to two arrays or strings or a combination of a string and a array or used to find numbers in a range just like Sliding window

+## Fast & Slow Pointers

+- **Definition:** Fast & Slow Pointers help detect cycles in linked lists.
+- **Steps:**
+  1. Check for existence of the head.
+  2. Initialize slow and fast pointers.
+  3. Iterate through the list.
+- **Use Cases:** Detecting cycles in linked lists.

 ## Cyclic Sort